Emergency Alert System for Schools

 Let the parents know where they can meet/pick up the children or let them know that schoolchildren are coming home through buses.
 Inform parents about any specific steps they should take and when they can expect their child to be home.
 This is also important because, during emergency situations, parents usually drive directly to the school.

 3. Keep the message short

 Keep only important information in the message.
-A short message (around 30 seconds) is more likely to be completely listened by the parents.
-If message is longer, then chances are there that parents might rush to the school to pickup their children.
+A short message (around 30 seconds) is more likely to be completely listened to by the parents.
+If the message is longer, then chances are there that parents might rush to the school to pick up their children.

 These guidelines might help administrators to manage emergency situations well.
-By sending emergency alert immediately, you give yourself the chance of reaching parents before any other inaccurate information reach them through electronic or social media.
+By sending an emergency alert immediately, you give yourself the chance of reaching parents before any other inaccurate information reaches them through electronic or social media.